I designed the component library for Google Cloud.

 Events: I developed this idea as an extension of how music is showed in piano roll notation.
 On a multi-line each event can show its start, end and duration.
-On one line each color can represent the appropriate even type.
-Events that overlap do so at a reduced opacity to show the density.
+Represented on their own lines color can let the data breath.
+Events that overlap in a condensed format do so at a reduced opacity to show the density.

 Events: Statuses can be shown as "right now" and as an historical comparision.
 For exmple, all services show as working now, however App Engine and Cloud SQL have had various degrees of outage over the past week.

 Events: When designing a chart type for different applications it requires sensitivity to how that data will be viewed in context.
-Here is an examples of an evvent graph embedded in the "VPN" area of Cloud.
+Here is an example of an event graph embedded in the "VPN" area of Cloud.

 Sankey diagrams for load balancing: This type of graph is useful to show flow between hierarchical items of a similar nature in a congested space.

 Hilighting anomolies and areas of interest: The best way to highlight something is to de-emphasize things you won't want to hilight.
 This allows for ease-of-reading.

 Showing missing data: You can't just connect a line to the next point when there's missing data.
 It doesn't tell the trust and connecting the line negates the data that could have been.
 Perhaps the value was significantly higher or lower than the average between the two non-missing values?
 It's also different than a zero value or a null value.
 Since the value cannot be ascertained a reasonable solution is to show a dotted line that signifies that something is missing.